 Where are you based?
-Most of the funerals I take are at Tunbridge Wells, Charing, Blue Bell Hill, Folkestone or Hastings Crematorium as well as stately homes, gardens, hotels, restaurants.
-Some people just want a small affair in the privacy and comfort of their own home.
+I take funerals at the crematoria at Tunbridge Wells, Charing, Blue Bell Hill, Folkestone and Hastings.
+People have also asked me to speak at memorial services at stately homes, gardens, restaurants and hotels.
+And some people just want a small affair in the privacy and comfort of their own home.

 What you say you are an “independant celebrant” what does that mean?